-What are the advantages and disadvantages?
+What are the pros and cons?

 A deeper look into the current card offer

-- Rewards rate: 6X points per dollar at hotels participating in the Marriott Bonvoy™ program, 4X points at U.S. restaurants and U.S. gas stations, 4X points on wireless telephone services purchased directly from U.S. service providers and on U.S. purchases for shipping and 2X points on all other purchases
+- Rewards rate: 6X points at hotels participating in the Marriott Bonvoy™ program, 4X points at U.S. restaurants and U.S. gas stations, 4X points on wireless telephone services purchased directly from U.S. service providers and on U.S. purchases for shipping and 2X points on all other purchases

 - Annual fee: $125

 - Purchase intro APR: N/A

 - Regular APR: 17.24 percent to 26.24 percent variable